vtp2604/cognitive_tests_group_01/Maths_Tests/README.md

-**Welcome to the Maths Test!**//There are 15 questions in total.
+**Welcome to the Maths Test!**/
+ - There are 15 questions in total.
-This Test has 3 difficulties, Easy, Medium and Hard.
+ - This Test has 3 difficulties, Easy, Medium and Hard.

 **THROUGH ipynb.cloud**
 1. Click on the box, also known as a cell